epfl-ada/ada-2024-project-skibidata/README.md

 - `Draft` folder containing files used to store experimental concepts and test scripts.
 Nothing relevant for P2 deliverable can be found in this folder.
 - `Data` folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook.
 - `README.md`
 - `gitignore` configuration file used to specify files and directories that should be ignored by Git.
+In order to run the current `results.ipynb` notebook you also need to download